ludekarts/comet/README.md

 ☄ Comet
 =========================
-> Tool for editing MML equations in CNXML documents, and more.
+> Tool for editing content and MML equations in CNXML documents.